Hélène (Roch Voisine song)

-"Hélène" is a 1989 pop song recorded by the Canadian singer Roch Voisine.
-Written and composed by Voisine and Stéphane Lessard with guitars played by Carl Katz and keyboards by Luc Gilbert, it was the first single from his first studio album Hélène, and was released in November 1989.
-It is mainly a song in French-language, but contains a line in English as follows: "Hélène things you do / Make me crazy about you".
-The cover for the CD maxi used the same photograph as that of the album Hélène : Roch Voisine's face with a black background.
-"Hélène" achieved a great success in France where it topped the singles chart for nine weeks, thus allowing Voisine to launch his international career.
+"Hélène" is a song by Canadian singer Roch Voisine.
+Written and composed by Voisine and Stéphane Lessard, with guitars played by Carl Katz and keyboards by Luc Gilbert, it was the first single from Voisine's debut studio album, Hélène, and was released in November 1989.
+The song is mainly in French but contains the English line "Hélène things you do / Make me crazy about you".
+The cover for the CD maxi used the same photograph as that of the album, Voisine's face with a black background.
+"Hélène" was successful in France, where it topped the singles chart for nine weeks, thus allowing Voisine to launch his international career.

 Music video

 The music video features the singer and an air hostess who are in love, but who are forced to separate because of professional reasons.
 She may be French because when, in the video, she writes her name on a mirror with her lipstick, she does end it with an 'e' ('Helene'), as on the single cover.
 The model who plays the role of Hélène is Ariane Cordeau.